kadarakos/blog/_posts/2017-03-30-Computational-modeling-of-situated-language-understanding.md

 ## Saliency estimation moved:
 - From modeling of low-level visual attention
 - To the prediction of human eye fixations on images.

+### Driven in part by large datasets and benchmarks of human eye movements!